-In assessing the prospects of the business for the purposes of going concern, the Directors have considered cashflow forecasts prepared by management for the 12 month period to 31 March 2024.
-These forecasts include a base case, based on current order book and pipeline, as well as inflationary increases in costs, and a sensitivity, which reflects a severe but plausible downside scenario.
+In assessing the prospects of the business for the purposes of going concern, the directors have considered cashflow forecasts prepared by management to 30 June 2026 and demonstrates the Group to be cash generative.
+The forecasts include a base case, based on current order book and pipeline, as well as inflationary increases in costs.
+The directors acknowledge that the projections are inherently uncertain, however, they expect to be able to meet the financial obligations of the Dieselec Holdings Group as they fall due,